gitsindonesia/ui-component/docs/guide/starter.md

 Try it online on [Stackblitz](https://stackblitz.com/github/gitsindonesia/ui-component/tree/main/examples/vue).

-You can also scaffold new project with this starter using [`degit`](https://github.com/Rich-Harris/degit):
+To create a new project using this starter kit, you can use [`degit`](https://github.com/Rich-Harris/degit):

 ```bash
 npx degit gitsindonesia/ui-component/examples/vue my-app